 It is very late Thursday night.
 I can’t sleep.
 One week ago today, we took Lilyan and Jaden to see their spine surgeon for what was to be a pre-op appointment for Jaden and a routine check up for Lilyan.
 We left that appointment with hearts that were struggling with sadness and dread and some fear, and heads that were spinning as we tried to process the news we were given.
-While we weren’t completely surprised, since we had been seeing what we thought might be some changes in Lilyan’s spine — changes that we thought might mean it was time to start discussing her big spine surgery — we were definitely not prepared for all that hit us during that appointment.
-It has actually taken me a full week to try to digest all that we were told, and to wrestle my emotions into a place of being ready to write this post.
+While we weren’t completely surprised, since we had been seeing what we thought might be some changes in Lilyan’s spine — changes that we thought might mean it was time to start discussing her big spine surgery — we were somehow still not prepared for all that hit us during that appointment.
+It has actually taken me a full week to try to digest all that we were reminded of, and to wrestle my emotions into a place of being ready to write this post.

 I’ll first do a little bullet point catch-up on other aspects of life and then share more details about this visit.